 With over 375 people in attendance, Gavilan College celebrated its centennial anniversary on Sept.
 7 in Gilroy.

-Founded in San Benito County in 1919 as San Benito Junior College, the school became the Gavilan Joint Community College District in 1963.
+Founded in San Benito County in 1919 as San Benito Junior College, the school became the Gavilan Joint Community College District in 1963 and was moved out of the county.
 Though it was originally located in Hollister, the main campus is now in Gilroy, with satellite sites in Morgan Hill, Hollister, Coyote Valley, and an aviation maintenance site in San Martin.
-There are plans to build a new San Benito County campus.
+Two bonds have passed that stated a campus would be rebuilt in San Benito County.

 For Gavilan Superintendent/President Kathleen Rose, the centennial is a way of celebrating the past while preparing for the future.